moirahartigan/lets-cook-it/TESTING.md

 + When I first attempted to run my final deployment to heroku I was getting a server 500 error and after checking every line of code in the setting.py file I finally discovered an additional comma  ```STATICFILES_DIRS = [os.path.join(BASE_DIR, 'static'), ] ,``` which I removed and this resolved the issue.

+### Known Bugs

++ I attempted to style the summernote editor however I was unable to override the iframe for dexktop view and there is an overflow of a white box on the page.
+I kept the form background neutral to to make the issue as subtle as possible.
 ---

 <br>